 Red-twig dogwood is one of those multitalented shrubs that grows in a variety of moist habitats and keeps us enthralled year round.
 Also known as red osier dogwood and creek dogwood (among other common names), it is a multi-stemmed, deciduous, long-lived and fairly fast-growing shrub that develops into an open, somewhat rounded thicket.
 Its common name comes from signature reddish stems which become brightest in winter.
 Botanically speaking, it’s known as Cornus sericea (syn.
 Cornus stolonifera).
 Sericea comes from the Latin “sericatus,” which means “silky” and describes the soft texture of the leaves and young twigs.
 Stolonifera refers to its lower stems or branches that tend to tiptoe horizontally and grow roots when they touch the soil.

 Besides its vibrant red stems, this plant has oppositely-arranged, deep green leaves that turn an array of colors as the days shorten in autumn.
 On this sunless late November day in my back yard, the leaves range from a soft gold and pale orange to deep red, and they’re becoming more purplish-red each day.
-Come spring, four-petaled creamy white flowers will appear in clusters in May to July and will be tailed several months later by soft white to pale blue fruit that may persist into winter if the birds don’t devour them.
+Come spring, four-petaled creamy white flowers will appear in clusters in May to July and will be tailed several months later by soft white to pale blue fruit (shown above) that may persist into winter if the birds don’t devour them.

 How it grows

 Red-twig dogwood has a large range—from Alaska and northern Canada from coast to coast, and as far south as Virginia in the east and Chihuahua, Mexico in the west, at low to middle elevations.
 There are two subspecies: C. sericea ssp. occidentalis, which occurs in the Pacific Northwest, Alaska, California and British Columbia, and C. sericea ssp. sericea, which is found much more widely.
 Differences are miminal, with the latter having slightly larger flower petals and fuzzier leaves and shoots.
 Both typically occur in moist, open sites such as meadows, bogs, floodplains, and near shorelines, but they also can be found under forest canopy as well as within more open woodlands in or close to riparian areas.